 These costly mistakes have pushed many educators and decision-makers to find more economical solutions to the engagement problem to rid themselves of the burden of spending large chunks of their budget on inadequate “management systems.”
 Many educators have turned to social media and social-learning platforms to solve engagement problems without the need to sign contracts or spend thousands of precious dollars.

 The end of costly and unrelatable management systems is on the horizon.
-Quality and inexpensive technologies are slowly replacing the “management” portions of LMS and focusing on enhancing the learning process for the end-user.
+Quality and inexpensive technologies are slowly replacing the “management” portions of LMS and enhancing the end-user’s learning process.